telefab/telefab-website/wordpress/wp-content/plugins/user-role-editor/readme.txt

 == Changelog =

-= [4.40] 31.01.2018 =
-* Update: use wp_roles() function from WordPress API instead of initializing $wp_roles global variable directly.
-* Fix: Bug was introduced by version 4.37 with users recalculation for "All" tab after excluding users with "administrator" role.
-Code worked incorrectly for Japanese locale.

-= [4.39] 19.12.2017 =
+= [4.63] 11.07.2022 =
-* Update: Plugin settings management code moved to the separate URE_Settings class.
-* Update: 'create_posts', 'create_pages' user capabilities are not added by default to WordPress built-in capabilities groups as they are supported by the Pro version only.
-* Update: Type checking enhanced for values received from a user input and for variable arguments inside database queries.
-* Update: Own code to build usermeta db table name was excluded.
-A value from $wpdb->usermeta is used instead.
+* Update: Marked as compatible with WordPress 6.1
+* Update: Few notices (e.g. "Constant FILTER_SANITIZE_STRING is deprecated") was fixed for better compatibility with PHP 8.1.
+* Update: URE does not try to deactivate itself in case another instance is active, just shows notice and stops execution.

-= [4.38] 27.11.2017 =
+= [4.62] 05.05.2022 =
-* Security: XSS vulnerability was fixed at URE's options page.
-Bug was discovered and fixed at tab index value numeric type checking.
-Tab index value is additionally escaped before output also.
-* Security: Deprecated code for debug output to the .log file in case of database query error was removed.
-* Security: Multiple select jQuery plugin (https://github.com/wenzhixin/multiple-select/) was updated to the latest available version 1.2.1, which fixed XSS vulnerability, existed in earlier versions.

-For full list of changes applied to User Role Editor plugin look changelog.txt file.
+* Update: Marked as compatible with WordPress 6.0
+* New: It's possible to translate custom role names using [PolyLang](https://wordpress.org/plugins/polylang/) plugin.
+* Update: URE does not sort roles in WordPress dropdown lists.
+In order to sort roles by name return 'name' from 'ure_sort_wp_roles_list' filter.
+* Update: User capabilities view page minor CSS enhancements.
+* Update: Settings->About: "Donate" link was removed.

+File changelog.txt contains the full list of changes.

 == Additional Documentation ==